Hong Kong protesters stage sit-in at shooting victim's school | DW | 02.10.2019

 In response to the shooting, pro-democracy activist Joshua Wong criticized Lo, calling his support of the officer "enraging" in a tweet.

-Skirmishes between protesters and police reportedly continued throughout the night on Tuesday.
+Skirmishes between protesters and police reportedly continued throughout the night to Wednesday.

+Violent protests in Hong Kong coincided with mainland China's celebrations of its 70 year anniversary.

-It follows a day of escalated violence in the former British territory on Tuesday that was planned to coincide with China's 70-year anniversary on October 1.
+It followed a day of heightened violence in the former British territory on Tuesday as protests were planned to coincide with China's 70-year anniversary on October 1.

 In addition the the man who was shot, at least 66 people were injured, health authorities said, including one other critically injured person.